lwanger/cooked_input/docs/README.rst

 ``cooked_input`` is a Python package for getting, cleaning, converting, and validating input.
 If you think of input (raw_input in legacy Python) as raw input, then this is cooked input.

+``cooked_input`` provides a simple and safe way to get validated command line input that ranges from the simplest of Python programs to sophisticated database driven applications.
+Beginner's can use the provided convenience classes to get simple inputs from the user.
+Following the `tutorial <http://cooked-input.readthedocs.io/en/latest/tutorial.html/>`_ you can be up and running in minutes.
+More advanced users can easily create custom classes for sophisticated cleaning and validation of inputs.

+More complicated command line application (CLI) input can take advantage of ``cooked_input``'s ability to create commands, menus and data tables.
+The latter tutorials and examples show several examples of sophisticated usage.

+``Cooked_input`` also provides a pathway to use the same cleaning and validation logic used in the command line for validating web or GUI based inputs.
+This allows seamless transition from command line to GUI applications.

 Documentation
 -------------